 Add the cream cheese and butter to a medium-sized mixing bowl and use an electric mixer with the whisk attachment to blend on high until smooth.
 (If you don't have a whisk attachment, that's okay -- it might just take longer to become smooth.)

 Add the powdered sugar, about half at a time, and mix to blend.
 Then add the milk, vanilla and cardamom and mix one last time to blend everything together.
 (The frosting should be at room temperature when you're ready to use it.)

-Spread about 1/3 of the frosting on the bottom half of the cake, then very carefully, bring the top layer as close the the frosted layer as possible, and place it on top.
+Spread about 1/3 of the frosting on the top of the inverted cake, then very carefully, place the other cake on top.
 (It will help to use the large, flat spatula.)
 Add the remaining frosting to the top and sides of the cake, using only gentle pressure.
 It doesn't have to be perfectly smooth -- as you can see from my pictures above, I like a rustic look.

 Refrigerate the frosted cake for about 30 minutes before slicing.